-We then combined the data from all sources to write a set of top-level, prioritised learning outcomes.
-These learning outcomes have formed the basis of planning the design and development of the new learning interventions for Op Mets.
-"Maintain up-to-date knowledge of foundation-level meteorological theory and be able to explain most aspects to a range of audiences."
+We then combined the data from all sources to write a set of top-level, prioritized learning outcomes.
+On the basis of these learning outcomes we have planned the design and development of the new learning interventions for Op Mets.